humanmade/comment-popularity/README.txt

 Admin users can give users the \"expert\" label which will attribute more weight to their comments.

-You\'ll find an option under discussion for the default expert karma and it can also be changed on the user\'s profile.
+You'll find an option under discussion for the default expert karma and it can also be changed on the user's profile.

 Follow development of this plugin on [Github](https://github.com/humanmade/comment-popularity/)

 == Installation ==

 = Using The WordPress Dashboard =

-1. Navigate to the \'Add New\' in the plugins dashboard
+1. Navigate to the 'Add New' in the plugins dashboard
-2. Search for \'plugin-name\'
+2. Search for 'plugin-name'
-3. Click \'Install Now\'
+3. Click 'Install Now'
 4. Activate the plugin on the Plugin dashboard

 = Uploading in WordPress Dashboard =

-1. Navigate to the \'Add New\' in the plugins dashboard
+1. Navigate to the 'Add New' in the plugins dashboard
-2. Navigate to the \'Upload\' area
+2. Navigate to the 'Upload' area
 3. Select `plugin-name.zip` from your computer
-4. Click \'Install Now\'
+4. Click 'Install Now'
 5. Activate the plugin in the Plugin dashboard

 = Using FTP =